docker-hy/docker-hy.github.io/pages/part1/part1.md

   /usr/bin/env: 'python': No such file or directory
 ```

-Okay - On the top of the `youtube-dl` download page we'll notice that
+Okay - On the top of the `youtube-dl` download page we'll notice this message:

 > Remember youtube-dl requires Python version 2.6, 2.7, or 3.2+ to work except for Windows exe.

 So let's add python